menu

 At your initial consultation, we will:

-• Discuss personal prevention behaviors to reduce risk
+• Discuss personal prevention behaviors to reduce risks.

-• Provide you with written Vaccine Information Sheets.
+• Provide you with written Vaccine Information Statements (VIS).
 Please read them and ask questions prior to receiving immunizations.

 Please note the following: